Asbestos & Mesothelioma FAQ

 with the treatment of your disease.
 Many asbestos exposure victims enlist

-responsible for using the asbestos, or may have been tasked with its removal.
+the asbestos or may have been tasked with its removal.
+When the parties

-When the parties responsible for the presence of asbestos demonstrate
+responsible for the presence of asbestos demonstrate their negligence

-their negligence by failing to dispose of it, they can be held accountable
+by failing to dispose of it, they can be held accountable for medical

 Can I recover damages for my mesothelioma injuries?